drshahizan/SECP3843/submission/RishmaFathima/Question1/Question1.md

         - From the app folder created, in the ``models.py`` file, the model of the prject would be defined.

-  4. ``Configure the settings of the project``:
+  3. ``Configure the settings of the project``:

-        - Update the ``settings.py`` file in the project folder:
+        - Update the ``settings.py`` file in the project folder to define the database setting for Mysql and MongoDB:
         - Install django with the command ``pip install django`` to work as database connectors.
-        - Finally to get the JSON data from the dataset and to save it into MogoDB server, I need to create a script in Django.
+        - Install mysqlclient with the command ``pip install mysqlclient`` to work as database connectors

-  5. ``Migration of database and load the JSON file``:
+  4. ``Migration of database and load the JSON file``:

-        - Create a script in the Django web server to fetch the JSON data from the JSON dataset server and save it into MongoDB Database server.
+        - Add the command ``python manage.py makemigrations`` to migrate the database from the ``models.py``
         - Then add the command ``python manage.py migrate`` to make th emigrations work with Mysql and MongoDB
-        - Install mysqlclient with the command ``pip install mysqlclient`` to work as database connectors
+        - Finally to get the JSON data from the dataset and to save it into MogoDB server, I need to create a script in Django.

   5. ``Update and Testing Data``: